How to spot and handle bullying at school.

 Dealing with the school

 You can also escalate your complaint to the school’s local authority or the Director of Education.
-In the event of this you can expect a report back of recommendations, usually within 20 days.
+In the event of this you can also expect a report back of recommendations, usually within 20 days.